G2P: Gaussian-to-Point Attribute Alignment for Boundary-Aware 3D Segmentation: Experiments

 \subsection{Quantitative Comparison}

-\paragraph{Results on ScanNet v2.} We compare G2P with geometric methods and 2D-3D fusion approaches on the ScanNet v2 validation set. \cref{tab:1} reports the results.
-G2P exceeds PT v3 by \textbf{+1.4} mIoU and BFANet~\cite{bfanet} by \textbf{+1.1} under identical settings.
+\textbf{Results on ScanNet v2.} We compare G2P with geometric methods and 2D-3D fusion approaches on the ScanNet v2 validation set. \cref{tab:1} reports the results.
+G2P exceeds PT v3 by \textbf{+0.9} mIoU and BFANet~\cite{bfanet} by \textbf{+0.4}.
 G2P outperforms all geometric and 2D–3D fusion baselines without external pre-training.
-For reference, UniPre3D~\cite{unipre3d} and ODIN~\cite{odin} both use external pre-training beyond ScanNet v2.
+For reference, ODIN~\cite{odin}, PonderV2~\cite{ponderv2}, and PT v3 + PPT~\cite{PointTFv3} use external pre-training beyond ScanNet v2, yet G2P achieves competitive performance compared to PT v3 + PPT without such pre-training.

+\textbf{Results on ScanNet200.} We further evaluate on the ScanNet200~\cite{scannet200} validation set, which expands the label space from 20 to 200 fine-grained categories (\cref{tab:2}).
+G2P attains \textbf{36.6} mIoU and \textbf{83.8} OA, improving over PT v3~\cite{PointTFv3} baseline by \textbf{+1.4} mIoU and remaining competitive with UniPre3D~\cite{unipre3d}.
+ScanNet200 contains many fine-grained categories with subtle geometric differences, where GS-derived cues become particularly beneficial.

-\textbf{Class-wise analysis.} To better understand where G2P excels, we categorize the 20 classes in ScanNet v2 into two groups based on geometric discriminability. \textit{Geometrically challenging classes} include objects that are difficult to distinguish by geometry alone and are often coplanar with walls or exhibit reflective surfaces. \textit{Geometrically distinguishable classes} include objects with clear structural features.
-As shown in \cref{tab:2}, our G2P demonstrates superior performance on geometrically challenging classes with an average IoU of 69.2\%.
-The largest class-level improvements occur on \textit{refrigerator} (70.9 IoU, +6.0 vs. PT v3's 64.9) and \textit{shower curtain} (+7.2).
+\textbf{Class-wise Analysis.} To better understand where G2P excels, we categorize the 20 classes in ScanNet v2 into two groups based on geometric discriminability. \textit{Geometrically challenging classes} include objects that are difficult to distinguish by geometry alone and are often coplanar with walls or exhibit reflective surfaces. \textit{Geometrically distinguishable classes} include objects with clear structural features.
+As shown in \cref{tab:3}, our G2P achieves higher average IoU on geometrically challenging classes, reaching 69.2.
+The largest class-level improvements occur on \textit{refrigerator} (70.9 IoU, +6.0 vs. PT v3's 64.9) and \textit{shower curtain} (+7.2 IoU).